 - Reasons why a low-residency MFA program suits your level of experience and your goals for future development as a writer

-Two letters of reference — Fill out the top portion of the reference letter form and send to your references.
+Two letters of reference — Fill out the top portion of the reference letter form (pdf) and send to your references.
 They should mail the completed form directly to the MFA office.
 References should be able to assess your qualifications for graduate study in writing.
+These can be from teachers, other writers, or professional associates.
+(References are not required for those applying for the Residency Writers Conference.)

-Transcripts — Arrange for official, sealed transcripts of your undergraduate and, if applicable, your graduate studies, showing evidence of degrees earned to be sent to the MFA office from your previous school(s).
+Transcripts — Arrange for official, sealed transcripts of your undergraduate and/or graduate studies from the institutions where you earned degrees.
+Please have these sent directly to the MFA office from your previous school(s).
 Mailing transcripts to Pacific’s undergraduate admissions office or other departments may cause your application to be delayed.
+(Transcripts are not required for those applying for the Residency Writers Conference.)

 The manuscript, personal essay, and critical analysis must be typewritten in Times, 12 point, with page numbers and your name on each poem, story, essay, or chapter.
 With the exception of poetry manuscripts (which should be single-spaced, one poem per page), all pages should be doubled-spaced.